juliusarolovitch/juliusarolovitch/README.md

 - 👋 Hi, I’m @juliusarolovitch
-- 👀 Interested in medrobotics and game theory.
+- 👀 Interested in medrobotics.
 - 🌱 Code in Python, Swift, Matlab, JavaScript, C++, and C
-- 📫 How to reach me: jarolovitch@pitt.edu
+- 📫 How to reach me: juliusa@cmu.edu

 <!---
 juliusarolovitch/juliusarolovitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.